rchain-community/rchain-community.github.io/content/tutorials/unforgable-names.md

   // Now we take an order and an ack channel contract pizzaShop(order, ack) = {
-    // Instead of acknowledging via stdout, we use ack ack!("Order Received.")
+    // Instead of acknowledging via result, we use ack ack!("Order Received.")
   }
   |